Confidently follow learning paths that help you develop the right skills in the right order to achieve your goals.

 This learning path will help drafters and CAD operators with a background in a 2D and 3D workflows, develop 3D modeling skills in the Building Information Modeling workflow with Revit.Get Started

-Jobs: CAD Operator, Drafter, 3D Modeler, Architect, BIM Manager, Designer
+Skills: CAD Operator, Drafter, 3D Modeler, Architect, BIM Manager, Designer, Revit

 Introductory knowledge of AutoCAD is recommended but not required.